Pike County DUI Guide

 - Phone Calls: You will generally be allowed to make a phone call relatively soon after booking.
 Use this call wisely.
 Contact a family member, friend, or, ideally, a DUI attorney.

 - Bail Hearing/Release: Depending on the circumstances of your arrest, you may be eligible for bail.
 This allows you to be released from jail while awaiting your court date.
 The amount of bail is set by a judge or magistrate.
-See below for typical bail amounts in Pike County.
+First-time DUI offenses in Pike County typically have a bail amount ranging from $1,000 to $2,500.
+The exact amount depends on the specifics of the arrest and any aggravating factors.

 Critical Deadlines